yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/vmware-tanzu.md

 </ul>

-This document explains how to configure VMware Tanzu Kubernetes Grid (TKG) for a YugabyteDB universe using Yugabyte Platform.
+This document explains how to configure VMware Tanzu Kubernetes Grid (TKG) for a YugabyteDB universe using YugabyteDB Anywhere.

 ## Configuring the VMware Tanzu Provider

-Before you start, ensure that you have the `kubeconfig` file generated during [Platform Installation](/latest/yugabyte-platform/install-yugabyte-platform/install-software/kubernetes/#create-a-kubeconfig-file-for-a-kubernetes-cluster) so Yugabyte Platform can use the provided credentials to automatically provision and deprovision Kubernetes pods that run the YugabyteDB universe.
+Before you start, ensure that you have the `kubeconfig` file generated during [YugabyteDB Anywhere Installation](/latest/yugabyte-platform/install-yugabyte-platform/install-software/kubernetes/#create-a-kubeconfig-file-for-a-kubernetes-cluster) so YugabyteDB Anywhere can use the provided credentials to automatically provision and deprovision Kubernetes pods that run the YugabyteDB universe.

 To start configuring any TKG edition (that is, either TKG-Integrated, TKG-Service, or TKG-Multicloud), open the **Yugabyte Admin Console** and click **Configure a Provider**, as shown in the following illustration: